HiPERCAM/hipercam/docs/commands.rst

 .. |ol-makebias| replace:: combine a run to make a bias frame
 .. |ol-makedark| replace:: combine a run to make a dark frame
 .. |ol-makeflat| replace:: combine a list of frames into a flat
+.. |ol-makemovie| replace:: makes stills for movies from a run
 .. |ol-mstats|   replace:: list stats of multiple frames from a run
 .. |ol-mul|      replace:: multiply two frames
 .. |ol-nrtplot|  replace:: plot frames as they come in [matplotlib]